Section Six: 1 2 3 4 5 6 7

 To check that you have indeed added a new section, have a look in the bottom left of word.
 You should see a Section area on your Status Bar:

-If you can't see the Section area, right click on the blue bar.
+If you can't see the Section area, right click on the status bar.
 From the menu that appears, click on Section: